BlockstreamResearch/bip-frost-dkg/README.md

 e.g., stop sending additional funds should to addresses derived from it.
-(But, in contrast to the bad example laid out above, it will still be possible to spend the funds, and even recovered participants can participate in signing session.)
+(But, in contrast to the bad example laid out above, it will still be possible to spend the funds, and even recovered participants can participate in signing sessions.)

 ### Threat Model and Security Goals